 The titular story in her award-winning collection of short stories, Naked, with Glasses, won Third Prize in Story Magazine's "Seven Deadly Sins Contest", and the manuscript won UKA [United Kingdom Authors] Press' 2007 Annual International Competition.

 Her two poetry collections, Love in the Time of Dinosaursand Where Lightning Strikes: Poems of the Holocaust, both containing award-winning poems, include poetry from her dissertation.
 Both volumes were unanimously accepted for publication by all outside readers for UKA [United Kingdom Authors] Press (2004).

 Her classic creative writing book, Mastering Point of View, was originally intended for university and college classes, but went mainstream within a month of its publication by Story Press (2001).
 It is being republished as Mastering Point of View: Using POV & Fiction Elements to Create Conflict, Develop Characters, Revise Your Work, & Improve Your Craft.
 The revised, expanded, and updated; 12th anniversary edition will include authors who were not published in 2001, Indie & ebook authors; as well as creative writing instructions, examples, and exercises for other fiction elements such as Urgency, Creating Realistic Characters, Writing Natural Dialogue, How to Write Erotic or Violent Scenes, etc., all of which were edited from the first published book.

-Szeman is currently completing her latest novel, revising another novel & her memoir (about growing up with a mother who practiced Munchausen's by Proxy), and is about to publish several creative writing exercise books.
+Szeman is currently completing her latest novel, revising another novel.
+Her memoir (about growing up with a mother who practiced Munchausen's by Proxy) is about to come out.
+She is also republishing several of her OP creative writing exercise books.